Kamikaze94/WolfHUD/Readme.md

 **Big thanks to [Kampfhörnchen](http://forums.lastbullet.net/member.php?action=profile&uid=19364) for creating a better logo and a banner, ^^**

 <br><br>
-###NOTE:
-*This version is intended to work with the current __BETA__, as a try to get a smooth transition, once it gets released.
-However, I needed to mess with quite some code, to switch to the new CustomHUD version, so don't cry, when you crash at a certain point.
-Consider yourself warned.
-Some features from the main version are also missing here.
-No deal-breaking ones, but it'll take some time to rework and implement them again.*

-<br><br>
 <p align="center">
   <img src="http://www.imghost.eu/images/2016/03/03/WolfHUD_1.jpg" width="420"/>
   <img src="http://www.imghost.eu/images/2016/03/03/WolfHUD_2.jpg" width="420"/>